-E. H. SELLERS.
+SE.
+H. SELLERS.
 Detroit, Mich.

-A spirit, claiming to be Sir Humphrey Davy, speaks as follows, in the Medium and Daybreak:
+A spirit, claiming to be Sir Humphrey Davy, speaks as follows, in the Medium.and Daybreak :

-"Many, nay very many, of those who lab-or down in the deep mines, the source of the wealth and power of the mine owners, are better tutored in their conception, simply because they accept no other guide than that of resson.
-The immortal soul is capa-ble of being changed in its substance, not being formed of an immutable essence.
-These hardy tollers in the bowels of the earth will have forms of glory to call their own, while many that are first among the children of men-those who have neglected their duty, and ignored their work on earth, their duty, and ignored their work on earth, rendering many homes desolate through their negligence, will find their soul-form distorted and clouded by their bad earth deeds.
-The lowly employe, the miner, so formed, shall be devoid of all earth emanations, while the weight of matter shall bear the spirits of the wealthy back again to the scenes of their misdeeds; they shall find in the life of their spirit form a rational extensions.
+Many, nay very many, of those who lab or down in the deep mines, the source of the wealth, and power of the mine owners, are better tutored in their conception, sim-ply because they accept no other guide than that of reason.
+The immortal soul is capa-ble of being changed in its substance, not being formed of an 'immutable essence.
+These hardy toilers in the bowels of the earth will have forms of glory to call their own, while many, that are first among the children of men-those who have neglected their duty, and ignored their work on earth, rendering many homes desolate through decis.
+The lowly employs the miner, so formed, shall be devoid of all earth eimana-tions, while the weight of matter shall bear the spirits of the wealthy back again to the scanes of their spirit form a rational er-istence.
+Latence, and the starte of the mountainer